 Janet Durgin, Ph.D.

-Program Chair, College of Computer Science & Technology
+Program Chair, College of Computer Science, Engineering and Technology

 Lean Six Sigma Black Belt.
 Equestrian hunter jumper.
 Cyberculture expert